josuecorea5/josuecorea5/README.md

 ![Code](https://i.ibb.co/DkjTJV2/code.jpg)
 ### Hello World 👋
-I am a software engineer, Frontend enthusiast and I love working with web technologie 👨‍💻.
+I am a software engineer, Backend enthusiast and I love working with web technologies 👨‍💻.
 - 💜 I like to create exceptional digital experiences accessible for everyone.
-- 🌱 Learning design patterns in depth
+- 🌱 Learning design patterns in depth for write more reusable code.
 <br>

 ## Connect with me